 Long lines, cumbersome procedures, high commissions, maintenance costs, and even armed robbery.
 These are "headaches" that we have suffered at some point when we go to a bank branch to request a service or solve a problem.
 To solve them, neobanks have arrived in Mexico, financial technology startups (fintech) that offer 100% digital products, without branches and that work through mobile applications.

-"The neobanks came to simplify the user experience by hiring a financial service from the palm of the hand," says Andres Fontao, managing partner of Finnovista.
-They offer practicality, agility and immediate attention at the click of a button, in addition to greater facilities for obtaining an account or debit and/or credit card.
+"The neobanks came to simplify the user experience by hiring a financial service from the palm," says Andres Fontao, managing partner of Finnovista.
+They offer practicality, agility, and immediate attention at the click of a button, in addition to greater facilities for obtaining an account or debit and/or credit card.

 In the Mexican market, says Fontao, there are great opportunities for entrepreneurship in this sector, since only 68% of the population (54 million people) have at least one financial product, according to the third National Survey of Financial Inclusion (ENIF) conducted by the National Banking and Securities Commission (CNBV).

 The rest of the population is unbanked and is a segment neglected by traditional banking.
 As if that were not enough, only 3% of the middle class obtains a credit, and while in Mexico 15% of adults have a credit plastic, in Brazil it is 32%, according to data from the World Bank.

 Hence the need to address this niche with new digital financial solutions.
 "The more startups there are, the more competitive the market will be, which will translate into benefits for users and improvements to the banking offer.
 These are five neobanks that are already operating in Mexico.

 Six years ago, David Velez, Cristina Junqueira, and Edward Wible founded the technology company Nubank in Brazil with a mission to combat complexity in the financial industry with technology, to empower clients, and give them back control of their money.